 - Crazy Little Projects offers free online classes that you and your little one can take together.
 My daughter who is 13 has taken a few classes because she was a beginner and needed some encouragement.

-- Sew-it-yourself is a great website for techniques, ideas, classes and learn more about sewing.
+- Sew-it-yourself is a great website for techniques, ideas, classes, and learning more about sewing.

 Inspiration – Kid Fashion Designers